A New Access Control Scheme for Facebook-style Social Networks: Motivation

-A Facebook user regulates other users' access to his resources through an~audience selector, which supports five different modes, i.e., `public', `friends', `friends except acquaintances', `only me' and `custom'.
-In the last mode, a user can choose the eligible requester to be a single user or a specific group (through friend list).
+When a user wants to publish or share a resource (a photo or a post), Facebook provides him an audience selector to let him decide who can view this resource.
+This audience selector is the access control implementation of Facebook and it supports five different modes including `public', `friends', `friends except acquaintances', `only me' and `custom'.
+In the last mode, a user can choose the eligible requester to be (or not to be) a single user or a specific group (through friend list).
+The selector also supports smart lists in Facebook, which group a user's friends according to `work', `school', `family' and `city' using the information added to the `Education' and `Work' and `Current City' sections of their profile.